pos17/ACTAMProject/README.md

 ## Music generation

 ### Markov Chain
 A Markov Chain (or Markov process) is a stochastic model describing a sequence of possible events in which the probability of each event depends only on the state attained in the previous event.
 Each event is represented by a **node** of the chain that is connected with itself and/or other nodes by **probability arcs**.
-So when the Markov Process begins it can last forever, thus giving birth to infinite generative music.
+Therefore, given a start state the finite states machine can be navigated through the arcs to another state or back to the start state itself.
+Each step of navigation is decided by the probability of arcs connected to the current state.
+So, when the Markov Process begins it can last forever, thus giving birth to infinite generative music.

 <p align="center">
   <img src="./GitAssets/MarkovChain.png" width="40%"/>